 - International Federation of Anthroposophic Therapists – IFAT

 - International Federation of Anthroposophic Medical Associations – IVAA

 International and European umbrella organisations that are affiliated with EUROCAM constitute the General Board.

-EUROCAM's support team comprises 3 members qualified in the fields of health, policy-making, finance and communication.
+EUROCAM's Executive Committee comprises three members qualified in the fields of health, policy-making, finance and communication.